apache/iotdb/docs/Documentation/QuickStart.md

 	}
 }
 ```
-Now, for your conveniect, SHOW TIMESERIES clause also supports extention syntax, the pattern is (for further details, check Chapter x):
+Now, for your conveniect, SHOW TIMESERIES clause also supports extention syntax, the pattern is (for further details, check Chapter 5 of the User Guide):

 ```
 SHOW TIMESERIES <PATH>